Supplementary information to the NSW Health Self-Isolation Guideline

 Even if you have received a negative test result, it is still possible to become sick later.
 This is why it is so important to detect any sign of infection as early as possible.

-Other reported symptoms of COVID-19 include fatigue, muscle pain, joint pain, headache, diarrhoea, nausea/vomiting and loss of appetite.
+Other reported symptoms of COVID-19 include fatigue, acute blocked nose (congestion), muscle pain, joint pain, headache, diarrhoea, nausea/vomiting and loss of appetite.

 Unexplained chest pain and conjunctivitis have also been reported as symptoms of COVID-19.